 This Paleo coconut flour bread recipe is good for sandwiches.
 It looks and tastes so similar to honey whole wheat bread, thanks to the honey and flax meal.

 Homemade bread is always one of my favorite smells to come home to.
 I had a roommate that would always make her own bread instead of buying store-bought bread and it was amazing!
-We always had freshly baked bread that semester!
+We always had fresh-baked bread that semester!
 Now that I don't eat "normal" bread I have been on a mission to find/create the best recipes for good bread.

 I hope that you enjoy the recipe and let me know what you think.
 The flax meal gives the bread a somewhat chewy texture while the arrowroot starch helps hold it together (which is highly unusual for a Paleo bread to hold together like this).

 One of the things I love about bread is how versatile it is.
-Obviously, you can use for a sandwich, but there are other good things you can use this for, such as a side dish with your dinner, for stuffing/dressing, as a snack on it’s own, as toast with almond butter spread on it hot so it half melts, topped with butter or coconut oil and broiled, to make a breakfast egg sandwich, and the list goes on and on.
+Obviously, you can use it for a sandwich, but there are other good things you can use this for, such as a side dish with your dinner, for stuffing/dressing, as a snack on its own, as toast with almond butter spread on it hot so it half melts, topped with butter or coconut oil and broiled, to make a breakfast egg sandwich, and the list goes on and on.

 - Prep Time: 20 minutes

 - Cook Time: 45 minutes

 - Total Time: 65 minutes

 - Yield: 10 1x

 - Cuisine: Paleo